 Looking for part one?
 Read it here!

 So you’ve started a nonprofit, you have everything in place, and you even saw my conversation with Tom Wertish about D&O insurance.
-All done, right?
+All done when it comes to nonprofit insurance, right?

 Well, not quite.
 Directors and Officers insurance isn’t the only insurance your nonprofit will need.
 Tom (my friend over at Novallus Insurance) and I also talked about general liability insurance as a must-have.
 ALL nonprofits (and for-profits for that matter), no matter the size, location or mission, should have general liability insurance.